Jesus9464/Profanity/README.md

 npm run dev:local
 ```

-This command will start both the Ollama server and the Next.js application in parallel.
+This command will start both the Ollama server and the Next.js application in parallel using concurrently.

 ## Accessing the Application